coolerfall/lork/README.md

 The following shows all the configurations of lork.

 # Writer
-lork provides several writers for logging, and it supports to add multiple writers.
+Lork provides several writers for logging, and it supports to add multiple writers.

 ### Console Writer
 This writer sends the logs to `Stdout` console.
 It supports the following options: